Tyler Skaggs: Draft and minor leagues (2009–2012)

-Arizona Diamondbacks (2010–2013)

-Minor leagues

 On July 25, 2010, Skaggs was one of several players sent to the Arizona Diamondbacks in exchange for three-time All-Star pitcher Dan Haren.
 In exchange for Haren the Diamondbacks received pitcher Joe Saunders, prospects Patrick Corbin and Rafael Rodríguez, and a player to be named later, speculated to be Skaggs.
 Skaggs was not named officially at the time of the trade because Major League Baseball prohibited any player from being traded until they had played professional baseball for one full year.
 Therefore, while the trade was made at the end of July, Skaggs remained with the Kernels until August 7.
 Once Skaggs was eligible to be traded, the Diamondbacks assigned him to the Class A South Bend Silver Hawks of the Midwest League.
 There, he posted a 1–1 record and a 1.69 ERA in four starts and sixteen total innings.
 Between the two Midwest League teams, Skaggs' 2010 record was 9–5, and he posted a 3.29 ERA with 102 strikeouts.

 Skaggs was assigned to the Class A-Advanced Visalia Rawhide of the California League to start the 2011 season, where he anchored the team's starting rotation.
 He started 17 games with the Rawhide that season, posting a 5–5 record and a 3.22 ERA while striking out 125 batters in 100 2/3 innings.
 Although Visalia finished in fifth place in the California League North Division, the league named Skaggs both a midseason and postseason all-star.
 On July 10, 2011, Skaggs was chosen as the starting pitcher for Team USA at the annual All-Star Futures Game.
 In the one inning he pitched Skaggs gave up one hit and one walk, recorded one strikeout, and left two batters on base.
 The next day, Skaggs was promoted from Visalia to the Double-A Mobile BayBears of the Southern League.
 In ten starts with Mobile, Skaggs went 4–1 with a 2.50 ERA and 73 strikeouts in 57 2/3 innings.
 At the end of the season, the Diamondbacks named Skaggs their minor league pitcher of the year.

 The BayBears kept Skaggs through the beginning of the 2012 season.
 In thirteen starts with the team that year, he posted a 5–4 record and averaged more than one strikeout per inning.
 At the end of June, Skaggs was promoted to the Reno Aces of the Triple-A Pacific Coast League.
 There, he went 5–5 with a 2.91 ERA and 45 strikeouts, and Reno captured their first Pacific Coast League championship title.
 Skaggs was one of five players to appear in both the 2011 and 2012 MLB All-Star Futures games, the others being Nolan Arenado, Manny Machado, Wil Myers, and Jurickson Profar.
 He was not originally named to the Futures game but was selected to replace Trevor Bauer after Bauer was called up to make his major league debut.